gilcrest/diygoapi/README.md

 ##### Unauthorized Error Flow

 The `errs.Unauthorized` error is raised when there is a permission issue for a user when attempting to access a resource.
-Currently, `go-api-basic`'s placeholder authorization implementation `Authorizer.Authorize` in the [domain/auth](https://github.com/gilcrest/go-api-basic/blob/main/domain/auth/auth.go) package performs rudimentary checks that a user has access to a resource.
+Currently, `diy-go-api`'s placeholder authorization implementation `Authorizer.Authorize` in the [domain/auth](https://github.com/gilcrest/diy-go-api/blob/main/domain/auth/auth.go) package performs rudimentary checks that a user has access to a resource.
 If the user does not have access, the `errs.Unauthorized` error is returned.

-Per requirements, `go-api-basic` does not return a response body when returning an **Unauthorized** error.
+Per requirements, `diy-go-api` does not return a response body when returning an **Unauthorized** error.
 The error response from [cURL](https://curl.se/) looks like the following:

 ```bash
 HTTP/1.1 403 Forbidden